MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/includes/3-exercise-create-cosmosdb-instance.md

-In this unit, you'll work in Visual Studio Code with the Databases extension to:
+In this unit, you'll work in Visual Studio Code with the Databases extension:

 * Install the Azure Databases extension for Visual Studio Code.
 * Use the extension to connect to your Azure sandbox account.